bortch/Upcycled-STIB-Validator/index.md

 Some of the information may be incorrect or obsolete.

->I do it for fun, for the challenge and to keep learning...
+>I do it for fun, for the challenge and to keep learning... :nerd_face:

 ![alt text](assets/overview.png "overview")